electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 ## Real-World Driver Usage Examples

-Please refer to the [examples](./examples) folder for examples of driver implementations for CH430 and FTDI232RL chipsets.
+Please refer to the [examples](./examples) folder for a complete runnable application code, that demonstrates the use of the driver for CH430 and FTDI232RL adapters.

-## USB.Driver Interface API
+## USB.Driver Interface API Implemtntaion

 The driver must implement `match` and `release` methods in order to be used with the USB Driver [Framework](./../../docs/DriverDevelopmentGuide.md#usb-drivers-framework-api-specification).

 ### match(device, interfaces)

-Implementation of the [USB.Driver](../../docs/DriverDevelopmentGuide.md#release) interface
+Implementation of the [USB.Driver.match](../../docs/DriverDevelopmentGuide.md#matchdeviceobject-interfaces) interface method.

 ### release()

-Implementation of the [USB.Driver](../../docs/DriverDevelopmentGuide.md#matchdeviceobject-interfaces) interface
+Implementation of the [USB.Driver.release](../../docs/DriverDevelopmentGuide.md#release) interface method.

 ## Driver custom API